Nursing Theories and Nursing Practice, 6th Edition

-- Caring Theories by Madeleine M. Leininger, Jean Watson, Anne Boykin and Savina O. Schoenhofer.
+• Caring Theories by Madeleine M. Leininger, Jean Watson, Anne Boykin and Savina O. Schoenhofer, Marilyn Ray, Kristen Swanson

 Brief Description

-The only nursing research and theory book with primary works by the original theorists!
+The only theory book with primary works by the original theorists or scholars designated as experts by the original theorists!
 Noted nursing scholars explore the historical and contemporary theories that are the foundation of nursing practice today.
-The 4th Edition of this popular book meets the needs of today’s students with an expanded focus on the middle range theories and practice models that link theory to clinical practice.
+The 6th Edition of this popular book meets the needs of today’s students with an expanded focus on the middle range theories and practice models that link theory to clinical practice.
 You’ll explore their role in the real-world and learn how they are used to research and test the interventions with the best outcomes.

 Book Editions